falchion10/macOS-Jailbreak/README.md

 `r2 -w kcache.patched`

 When Radare2 is finished initializing all the kexts, type in this command to find the location for our patch, you should get one result.
-Copy this address and keep it safe.
+Copy this address and keep it safe:

 ```
 /x e0030091e10313aa000000949f020071e0179f1a:ffffffffffffffff000000fcffffffffffffffff